 In December 2018, HMRC introduced grants to help businesses with their customs declarations.
 Existing import and export processes are going to change significantly and quickly, whatever the outcome of Brexit.
 Whether your business deals with customs declarations first-hand, or you use a third-party service (such as freight forwarders or customs brokers), you’re still responsible for making sure your procedures are compliant.

-Our one-day seminars and workshops are designed to give an end to end understanding of import and export duty compliance.
-You can apply for funding for a place on one or both events, depending on your requirements:
+Our one-day workshops are designed to give an end to end understanding of import and export duty compliance.
+You will find more information on the course and how to apply for the grant below :

 Strategic Planning for Importers and Exporters

 This seminar is aimed at business managers looking to plan or enhance their import and export procedures, with a particular focus on customs changes following Brexit.
 Our experts will explain the costs to consider and introduce potential money saving opportunities your business may benefit from.

 Here’s an example of the training grant application process: